iPhone 15 price slashed by 15% on Flipkart: Check out latest offers

 Photo Credit: Apple

-Grab iPhone 15 at a discounted price on Flipkart along with bank and exchange offers.
+Grab the iPhone 15 at a promising price from Flipkart with exciting exchange and bank offers.

 Photo Credit: Apple